Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "bold": @c true to make the cell bold.
   - @c "highlight": @c true to highlight the cell.
   - @c "prefix": a character to display on the left side of the cell.
-  - @c "left-side-image": properties specifying an image to display on the left side of the label.
+  - @c "left-image": properties specifying an image to display on the left side of the label.
     The available options are:
     - @c "path": string specifying the image path to load.
   - @c "show-borders": an array of boolean values, representing whether the borders of the